to4to/go-stock-api/README.md

 ## Overview

-The Stock API is a RESTful service built using Go (Golang) that provides stock market data.
-It allows users to query stock prices, get historical data, and access other stock-related information.
+The Stock API is a RESTful service built using Go (Golang) that provides stock data.
+It allows users to query stock prices,and access other stock-related information.
 This API is designed to be lightweight and efficient for handling stock market queries.

 ## Features

-- Retrieve current stock prices
+- Retrieve stock prices
-- Fetch historical stock data
+- Fetch  stock data
 - Search for stock information by ticker symbol
-- Basic in-memory storage (suitable for demonstration purposes)
+- Delete the Desired Data.

 ### Prerequisites

-- Go (1.18 or newer) installed on your machine
+- Go (1.20 or newer) installed on your machine
 - Basic knowledge of Go and RESTful APIs

 ### Installation